dfki-asr/gCodeAnalyzer/README.md

 # gCodeAnalyzer
-gCodeAnalyzer is a Linked Data API for analyzing gcodes.
+gCodeAnalyzer is a Linked Data API for analyzing gCodes.

 ## Installation & Running